michel-bodje/automate/user-manual.md

 The source code is hosted on Github at [https://github.com/michel-bodje/automate.git](https://github.com/michel-bodje/automate.git).

-The add-in manifest points to its Github Pages URL at [https://michel-bodje.github.io/automate](https://michel-bodje.github.io/automate), but it is not recommended to open in a browser as the app breaks outside of Outlook.
+The add-in manifest files point to the Github Pages URL at [https://michel-bodje.github.io/automate](https://michel-bodje.github.io/automate), but it is not recommended to open in a browser as the app breaks outside of Office.

 #### Key Files and Directories
 - **`app/`**: Contains the main application logic.